DeadMansChest/DMCWO/README.md

 Nab Wilko's "BLT" LUA Hook if you haven't from here: http://paydaymods.com/download/

 2. Download the Repo contents as a zip and extract into your Payday 2 directory
   * Be sure to dl the correct branch!
+Links you your hook's version are at the top of this readme!

 3. Run game, check log for errors.
-Report errors to me (id/qt_314) if there are any
+Report errors to me (steam_id/qt_314) if there are any

 ##General Changes

+Redone Accuracy and Stabilty stats!
+  * These stats now scale from 0 to 99
+    * 90 accuracy is akin to 18 accuracy in the vanilla game for most weapons
+	* 80-ish stability is akin to 25 stability in the vanllia game

 Additional attachments!!!
   * LMGs:
     * HK21: